Latifaahbabi/Latifaahbabi.github.io/_posts/2024-02-20-assignment-1.md

 Word clouds visually emphasize the frequency of words: the larger the word, the more frequently it appears in the source text.
 They can provide insights into the themes and subjects that are most prominent within a culture's artworks.

 ![morocco](/assests/images/morocco.jpg)
-Words like "Embroidered," "Red," "Silk," "Patterns," and "Leaf" suggest a strong emphasis on textile arts and detailed, colorful patterns in Moroccan artifacts.
+Words like "Embroidered," "Red," "Silk," "Patterns," and "Leaf" suggest a strong emphasis on textile arts and detailed, colorful patterns in Moroccan art.

 ![arab](/assests/images/arab.jpg)
-Large words such as "Coin," "Manuscript," "Dinar," and "Dirham" indicate a focus on written materials and possibly historical and monetary artifacts.
-It stood out to me that Dirham is in there and it's  big in the word cloud, giving that the arab world has many currencies and the Dirham is most prominent within the arab cultures artwork got me excited.
+Large words such as "Coin," "Manuscript," "Dinar," and "Dirham" indicate a focus on written materials and possibly historical and monetary art.

 ![brazil](/assests/images/brazil.jpg)
 Terms like "Drawing," "Dancing," "Yellow," "Figure," and "Rio" reflect a vibrant and dynamic culture with emphasis on visual arts and possibly festivities.
-T
-hese word clouds can suggest that the Harvard Art Museum's collection may represent each culture through certain lenses—textiles and intricate patterns for Morocco, scholarly and monetary items for Arab regions, and colorful, lively expressions for Brazil.
+These word clouds can suggest that the Harvard Art Museum's collection may represent each culture through certain lenses textiles and intricate patterns for Morocco, scholarly and monetary items for Arab regions, and colorful, lively expressions for Brazil.

 **Time Series Bar Chart Analysis:**
 ![barchart](/assests/images/barchart.jpg)      ![chart](/assests/images/chart.jpg)

 Objects per Year by Culture: This chart shows acquisition trends over time.
-A peak for Arab objects around the 1960s and relatively fewer acquisitions for Brazilian and Moroccan objects could indicate a period of particular interest or availability of Arab artifacts.
+A peak for Arab objects around the 1960s and relatively fewer acquisitions for Brazilian and Moroccan objects could indicate a period of particular interest or availability of Arab art.
 The word clouds and acquisition data together can provide a perspective on how the Harvard Art Museum curates its collection and which aspects of each culture are emphasized.
 This emphasis might reflect historical interests, collection availability, or curatorial decisions that could differ from those at other museums.

 Comparing to Personal Experience:
 Comparing this data to my own experiences in the Emirates and Morocco, I find that the museum's collection aligns with or diverges from the cultural narratives and art movements im familiar with.
-This could highlight how cultural artifacts are represented and interpreted differently in an international context.
+This could highlight how cultural art are represented and interpreted differently in an international context.
+It stood out to me that Dirham is in there and it's big in the Arab word cloud, giving that the arab world has many currencies and the Dirham is most prominent within the arab cultures artwork got me excited since it's the Emirati currency.

 Digging Deeper with Stop Words:
 By using a stop word function to remove high-frequency but low-information words (like "the," "and," "of"), I uncovered more nuanced themes in textual data.
 Removing such words from the word clouds revealed less obvious but potentially more telling terms that speak to the essence of each culture's representation in the museum.